State budgets nearly $10 million for Nov. 3 election

-Kentucky Secretary of State Michael Adams told lawmakers Wednesday the state is budgeting close to $10 million to pay for the Nov.
+Kentucky Secretary of State Michael Adams told lawmakers Sept.
+16 that the state is budgeting close to $10 million to pay for the Nov.
 3 election.

 Adams, the state’s top election official, told members of the General Assembly’s interim committee on Appropriations and Revenue his office has a $9.74 million budget for the coming election, which includes $4 million postage for absentee ballots, $2.2 million for additional county election workers, $2 million for new equipment and $1 million for public service announcements.